 To remove a selection click the checkbox next to the selected document type in the list or by clicking the red x next to the selected item below the document type box.

 To create a Favorite, click the Star Icon next to the document type in the Full List.

 For more information on a specific document type, click on the relevant button in the Doc Type list.

 Search By Transaction Type

-Select one or more transaction types over which to run a search.
-Any selected transaction types displays below the Transaction Type list.
+Select one or more transaction types over which to run your search.
+Any selected transaction types display below the Transaction Type list.

 Remove a selection by clicking on the checkbox next to the transaction type in the Transaction Type list or clicking the x button next to the Selected list below the Transaction Type list.